-Informing the student's social worker and/or virtual school head (VSH) If a:
+Informing the student's social worker and/or virtual school head (VSH)

+If a:

-- Student with a social worker is at risk of suspension or permanent exclusion, the headteacher will inform the social worker as early as possible - Student who is a looked-after child (LAC) is at risk of suspension or exclusion, the headteacher will inform the VSH as early as possible
+- A student with a social worker is at risk of suspension or permanent exclusion; the headteacher will inform the social worker as early as possible. - A student who is a looked-after child (LAC) is at risk of suspension or exclusion, the headteacher will inform the VSH as early as possible.